 If we truly want a different outcome than that experienced in Afghanistan, policymakers must learn from our 20-year experience there and make the hard choices necessary to invest in police assistance and undertake necessary reforms required to increase the odds for future success.
-For example, in NATO, the Stability Police Concept has been under review for years, while in the U.S. police assistance in high-conflict environments has been an area of contention that many policymakers seem to lack the desire to dedicate the required resources and attention to.
 If policymakers want better results, they must be willing to make the requisite investments in planning and preparation.

 As Winston Churchill once said, "He who fails to plan, is planning to fail."
-I believe now more than ever is the time to use this report and the lessons it gleaned from 20 years in Afghanistan to better prepare for that future.
+I believe this report and the lessons it gleaned from 20 years in Afghanistan must be used to better plan for the future.

-Thank you very much for your attention to this matter of critical importance, and I look forward to the forthcoming discussion.
+Thank you very much and I look forward to the forthcoming discussion.